John McAfee found dead in Spanish prison after his extradition to the US was approved | NewsChannel 3-12

 John McAfee, the controversial antivirus software magnate who’d had multiple recent run-ins with the US law, has died at 75.
 McAfee was awaiting extradition in a Spanish prison after being charged with tax evasion in the United States last year.

 McAfee was found dead in his cell in a prison near Barcelona on Wednesday around 1 p.m.
-ET and a medical examiner is on the scene, a spokeswoman for the Superior Court of Catalonia told CNN.
+ET and a medical examiner went to the scene, a spokeswoman for the Superior Court of Catalonia told CNN.
 She said the cause of death is under investigation.

 A statement from the Catalonia regional government Justice Department, which manages prisons there, said that prison medical personnel and guards attempted to perform life-saving procedures after finding McAfee, but were unsuccessful.
 The statement said “everything indicates” that McAfee could have died by suicide.

-Note: Correction: An earlier version of this story gave an incorrect date for the extradition ruling.
-The three-judge panel made the ruling on Monday, June 21, and lawyers for both sides were notified of it Tuesday, June 22.